 \textbf{CASH space, datasets, and metrics}.
-We construct a hierarchical CASH search space comprising 8 diverse machine learning algorithms (e.g., XGBoost, Random Forest) for both classification and regression tasks, resulting in high-dimensional configuration spaces with 45 and 46 hyperparameters, respectively (see Appendix~\ref{app:search_space}).
-For evaluation, we utilize the standard AutoML Benchmark (AMLB) suite~\cite{amlb_gijsbers2019open}, which contains 71 classification tasks and 33 regression tasks across varying scales and domains.
-Following~\cite{auto-sklearn_feurer2022auto}, we report Balanced Accuracy for classification and Mean Squared Error (MSE) for regression as the primary performance metrics.
+We construct a hierarchical CASH search space comprising 8 machine learning algorithms (e.g., XGBoost) for both classification and regression tasks, resulting in high-dimensional search spaces with 45 and 46 hyperparameters, respectively (see Appendix~\ref{app:search_space}).
+For datasets, we utilize the AutoML Benchmark (AMLB)~\cite{amlb_gijsbers2019open}, which contains 71 classification tasks and 33 regression tasks across varying scales and domains.
+Following~\cite{auto-sklearn_feurer2022auto}, we report Balanced Accuracy for classification and Mean Squared Error (MSE) for regression as performance metrics.

 \textbf{Basic settings}.
-Each dataset is split into three sets, which are the training (60\%), validation (20\%), and test (20\%) sets.
-For comparison on CASH problems, we report the best-observed validation metric during optimization and the final test metric.
+Each dataset is split into training, validation, and test sets with a 60/20/20 ratio.
+We report the best-observed validation metric during optimization and the final test metric.
 While it takes a different amount of time to evaluate the same configuration on different datasets, we use the evaluation iterations as the unit of budget, where each baseline evaluates 300 configurations.
-We implement the BO surrogate, the random and local sampling mechanism using OpenBox 0.8.1~\cite{openbox_jiang2024openbox}, an open-source toolkit designed for black-box optimization.
+We implement the BO surrogate, the random and local sampling mechanism using OpenBox 0.8.1~\cite{openbox_jiang2024openbox}, an open-source toolkit.
 For the algorithm prior, the number of sampled configurations $n_s$ is set to 100.
-The exploration constant in PUCT is set to $C_{puct} = \sqrt{2}$.
+The exploration constant in PUCT is set to $c_{puct} = \sqrt{2}$.
 We employ GPT-4o-mini~\cite{gpt-4o-mini}, OpenAI's cost-efficient model, as the backbone for all LLM-based optimizers (ablation in Appendix~\ref{app:llm_backbone}).
 More implementation details for other baselines are provided in Appendix~\ref{app:implementation_details}.